tgerarden/aem2850/content/syllabus/_index.md

 ### Sharing of course materials is prohibited

 Sharing of course materials is prohibited.
-These materials include, but are not limited to: zoom recordings, lecture hand-outs, in-class materials, exercises, and assignments.
+These materials include, but are not limited to: in-class assignments, homework assignments, exams, and solutions.
 Accessing course materials through friends or indirectly online is a violation of the Code of Academic Integrity.
 <!-- https://theuniversityfaculty.cornell.edu/the-new-faculty-handbook/6-policies-and-assistance/6-1-instruction/33797-2/ -->